How many people have experienced reading the Bible, or trying to read the Bible, before “becoming a Christian”? I did.

 We need to be wedded to the Spirit to be able to understand, really understand the Bible, which I have come to believe really is God’s communication to us.
 When it comes alive, when you come alive to it, you know what I mean.

-I tried to find video of people having similar experiences as mine reading the Bible before and after “becoming a Christian”.
-I have heard people say similar things many times, but I couldn’t find a good clip to add to this blog.
-So, in that vein, I’m going to throw it out to the readers to chime in.
+I could find video of the stories of people who had similar experiences as mine reading the Bible before and after “becoming a Christian”.
+I have heard people say similar things many times, but I am wondering, “What’s your story?”

 What was your experience reading the Bible before and after you have considered yourself born again?